lmondada/dphil-thesis/content/03_compiler/_index.md

 of $G$ to produce a set of _rewrites_ that can be applied to $G$ and mutate $G$.

 {{% /hint %}}

+In this thesis, we are mostly preoccupied with problems of _graph rewriting_, i.e. the definition and application of the data required to mutate graphs, as opposed to _graph transformations_.
+As a result, whereas the literature often presents transformation rules first and then derives the set of corresponding graph mutations, our presentation focuses primarily on graph and graph mutation semantics and defers the discussion of rules to {{< reflink "sec-gts-def" >}}.

+{{< reflink "upper" "sec:gts-sota" >}} starts with a review of previous related work at the intersection of graph transformation software and quantum program optimisation.
+We then discuss in {{< reflink "sec-compgraphs" >}} a fundamental difference between classical computation graphs and the requirements of quantum computation.
+This motivates a new graph-based IR tailored to quantum computation that we present in {{< reflink "sec:graph-defs" >}}, along with formal graph rewriting semantics ({{< reflink "sec:rewrite-def" >}}).
+The main difficulty here is in ensuring that rewrites cannot create invalid graphs.
+We conclude in
+{{< reflink "sec-gts-def" >}} by proposing definitions for transformation systems on the IR and discuss how they compare to the double pushout (DPO) construction.

 <!-- The term "rewriting" is also used in this thesis whenever we mention
 transformation systems that act not on graphs but on strings and terms, as this